JBildstein/SpiderEye/README.md

 First you need to set `Window.EnableDevTools` to `true` in your app.
 Then just run your app and the dev tools will automatically open in a new window.

-### Windows Edge (MSHTML)

-For the Edge webview it's probably easiest if you use the [Microsoft Edge DevTools](https://www.microsoft.com/en-us/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj)

-While your app is running, open the Microsoft Edge DevTools (or hit refresh if it's already open) and click on the target that is your app.

 ### Windows IE